Yunolay/picoctf/General Skills/Magikarp Ground Mission/README.md

 Do you know how to move between directories and read files in the shell?
 Start the container, `ssh` to it, and then `ls` once connected to begin.
 Login via `ssh` as `ctf-player` with the password, `a13b7f9d`
 Additional details will be available after launching your challenge instance.

+## Hints

+1. Finding a cheatsheet for bash would be really helpful!

 ## Solve

 After connecting via ssh, collect the flag pieces according to the instructions.